Written by Jyotsna Iyer, a second-year undergraduate student.

-- Involving or causing sudden great damage or suffering. events/ natural disasters: Rare Involving or causing sudden great damage or suffering. environmental events and natural disasters are capable of causing mass extinction of a species.
+- Catastrophic events/ natural disasters: Rare catastrophic environmental events and natural disasters are capable of causing mass extinction of a species, like in the case of dinosaurs going extinct.
 The meteor strike that wiped out dinosaurs is one well-known example.
 Scientists have stated that there could have been at least 5 such mass extinctions in the past 540 million years, responsible for wiping out between 70% and 90% of all extinct species.

 - Poaching and hunting: Human activities such as poaching and hunting cause the population of a species to decrease at an unnaturally high rate.
 The quagga and passenger pigeons are two of the species that were driven to extinction by hunting by humans.
 At present, the rhinos are an endangered species due to hunting and are still at threat due to poaching and loss of habitat.